sillygoose/mme-record/README.md

         ]
     }
 ```
     module                  module name (required)
     arbitration_id          the aribitration ID assigned to the module (required)
     arbitration_id_hex      optional, easier to recognize than 'arbitration_id' (but )JSON has no hexidecimal support)
     enable                  enables this entry, default setting is true
-    period                how often this entry will be scheduled (every 5 seconds in this example)
+    period                  how often this entry will be scheduled or 0 if to be scheduled once (every 5 seconds in this example)
     offset                  when this entry will start, default is 0 (this example will start after two seconds has passed)
     dids                    a list of DID dictionaries that you wish to send to the vehicle

+The period of 0 is a special case and is only used in the charge ending and trip ending state code to wait for the command queue to empty, signifying that the state variables are up-to-date and can be sampled one last time before recording the trip or charging session.

 Each DID dictonary contains the following fields: